Brand development that increases sales velocity, guaranteed.

 One of the primary benefits of identifying competitors is that it helps retailers to differentiate their products and services from those of their competitors.

-At SmashBrand, we execute an in-store competitive audit and deep research into the competitor’s current positioning and messaging to identify gaps in the market where our clients can stand out on the shelf.
+At SmashBrand, we conduct in-store competitive audits and thorough research into our competitors’ current positioning and messaging to identify gaps in the market where our clients can stand out on the shelf.
 The competitive analysis frees up the innovation process for FMCG brands.

-By understanding what their competitors offer, retail brands can develop unique selling propositions, distinct messaging, and FMCG marketing strategies that set them apart.
-This distinction builds consumer trust, and while going narrow with your targeting may sound limiting, statistically, it captures more market share over time.
+By understanding what their competitors offer, retail brands can develop unique selling propositions, distinct messaging, and FMCG marketing strategies that differentiate them.
+This distinction builds consumer trust, and while narrowing your targeting may sound limiting, statistically, it captures a larger market share over time.

-In addition, a detailed competitor analysis will also help an FMCG brand strategy agency improve its branding to match the market needs.
+Additionally, a detailed competitor analysis will also help an FMCG brand strategy agency refine its branding to match market needs better.

-By monitoring their competitors’ strategies and product offerings, retailers can identify new opportunities for growth and expansion and potential threats to their business.
+By monitoring their competitors’ strategies and product offerings, retailers can identify new opportunities for growth and expansion, as well as potential threats to their business.

 Customer Behavior and Buying Patterns in FMCG Retail

-Lastly, learning about customer experience and buying patterns in FMCG retail is critical for your internal team or the FMCG branding agency conducting the research.
-By carefully analyzing the factors that influence consumers purchasing decisions, brands can easily tailor their marketing and branding strategies.
+Lastly, understanding customer experience and buying patterns in FMCG retail is crucial for both your internal team and the FMCG branding agency conducting the research.
+By carefully analyzing the factors that influence consumers’ purchasing decisions, brands can easily tailor their marketing and branding strategies.

-With this data, marketing agencies can easily understand what consumer goods work best and when & where are mostly consumer making purchases.
+With this data, marketing agencies can easily understand what consumer goods work best and when & where consumers are making purchases.
 Apart from that, these powerful insights can also help identify the factors influencing the decision-making process.

 Developing an FMCG Retail Strategy